 Try before you buy!

 The 2-year subscription offer is great.
-Yes it maybe only €10 that you are saving, but I’m a firm believer in that every little helps.
+Yes, it may only be €10 that you are saving, but I’m a firm believer that every little helps.

 That €10 can be better used, maybe towards paying for certificates of your ancestors.

 Easily building your tree

 I like how you can easily create and build your family tree immediately with this site.
 Yes, that can also be said for other sites, and this is no exception.